kanjamad/100-days-of-code/log.md

 **Today's Journey**: make a server for my project the API face detect app.
 Just install nodemon, install express, install body-parser @postmanclient  and create basic skeleton of Express app

+### Day 49: February 19, 2019

+**Today's Journey**: Create basic route and planning my project to have an idea of what my API design will look like.

+### Day 50: February 20, 2019

+**Today's Journey**: Building some actual routes for my app.
+Now my Sign in working nicely